niceResult/salhack/README.md

 3. You should not be redirected to your file explorer.
 There will be a folder in there called ".minecraft"
 4. Double click on that folder, and you should see another folder called Salhack(i.e if you have downloaded and used Salhack before)
 5. Double click on Salhack and there should be a folder there called "GUI", double click on that folder
-6. You should see a UI.json folder there, delete that and paste the new UI.json I have given below
+6. You should see a UI.json folder there, open that UI.json file in a notepad
-7. Run minecraft and the UI tab will appear
+7. You will see posX and posY, posX will be 529 somewhere, change that to 3 and let posY value remain same

-New UI.json file:
+8. Now save that file, and start Minecraft and your UI will appear